Global Bitcoin ETPs heat up

-In this week’s newsletter, we highlight a number of ESG and fixed income ETF launches and two back-to-back bitcoin ETF launches in Canada.
+A number of ESG and fixed income ETF launches and two back-to-back bitcoin ETF launches in Canada.
 A true test of the “first-mover advantage” and we are sure you can guess which one smoked the competition.
-European ETF flows were also published last week with a positive start to the year – read more below to catch up on any top ETF news that you may have missed.
+European ETF flows were also published last week with a positive start to the year.

 Fund Launches and Updates